kevinmwololo/Flutter-Notes-App/README.md

 - share: ^0.6.1+1

 ## Run the project
-- With Flutter installed, clone project and run `flutter run --release` in that directory, or
+- With Flutter installed, clone project and run `flutter run --release` in that directory.
-- Download the built APK from [here](https://github.com/roshanrahman/flutter-notes-app/raw/master/github_assets/draft.apk)